 In Isaiah 14:12-17 we see a detailed account of his fall.
 Notice the following:

 Verse 13 Satan is said to have a throne.
-Therefore he must be in charge of something on this original earth.
+Therefore, he must be in charge of something on this original earth.
 Now from Ezekiel 28:13 we see that Satan was created with musical instruments.
-And in Job38:4-7 at the creation the morning stars sang together and the sons of God shouted for joy.
-So Satan in his original position before he fell was most likely leading these groups in praising God.
+And in Job 38:4-7 the morning stars sang together, and the sons of God shouted for joy when God created the earth.
+So, Satan in his original position before he fell was most likely leading these groups in praising God.

-From these verse that deal with Satan before he fell we see that he was somewhere other than heaven and had a throne.
-If nothing happened between Genesis 1:1 and 1:2 as many teach then when did Satan fall?
+From these verse that deal with Satan before his fall, we see that he was somewhere other than Heaven and had a throne.
+If nothing happened between Genesis 1:1 and 1:2 as many teach, then when did Satan fall?
 Many will say that he fell after Adam and Eve were created.
 But if this is the case then he would have been on earth with his throne before Adam and Eve sinned.
 You see it doesn’t make sense for nothing to have happened between verses 1 and 2.

 Creation Lesson #1 (Genesis 1:1-2)